Type to select a Country

-This indicator measures the number of large or disruptive outbreaks of six vaccine-preventable diseases: cholera, Ebola, measles, meningococcus, wild poliovirus (WPV) and circulating vaccine-derived poliovirus (cVDPV), and yellow fever.
+This indicator measures the number of large or disruptive outbreaks of six vaccine-preventable diseases (VPDs): cholera, Ebola, measles, meningococcus, wild poliovirus (WPV) and circulating vaccine-derived poliovirus (cVDPV), and yellow fever.

 By 2030, fewer large or disruptive outbreaks are expected to occur compared to the baseline.
 Given the dynamic nature of outbreaks, and the expected fluctuation of outbreaks across the decade, the trendline will be monitored.
 The target is a declining trend in the global annual number of large or disruptive outbreaks for each VPD.
 Progress will be evaluated annually.